 Review all your monthly subscriptions, from delivery boxes to online services, and try pausing them until your maternity leave ends.
 Only keep what you truly must or can’t change, and pause, negotiate, or cancel those you don’t need anymore.

-Bonus tip: You can also plan ahead for your monthly expenses once the baby comes!
-Download my FREE Printable Monthly Expenses Worksheet to estimate recurring expenses and typical costs of raising a baby.
-You’ll have a better sense of how much to expect to spend.
+You can also plan ahead for your monthly expenses once the baby comes!
+Join my newsletter and download my Printable Monthly Expenses Worksheet.
+Estimate recurring expenses and typical costs of raising a baby and have a better sense of how much to expect to spend.
 Get it below—at no cost to you:

 2. Reduce your food spending